equinor/decline-curve-analysis/system_card.md

 - Other professionals involved in well performance analysis and forecasting

 **Operating Context:**
-- Internal-only Equinor use (IP and internal calibration data)
 - Delivered as:
-  1. **AutoDCA CLI**: Python Command-line tool
+  1. **adca CLI**: Python Command Line Interface
-  2. **AutoDCA App**: Web-based application at scale for collaborative use with DSA Toolbox
+  2. **AutoDCA App**: Web-based application for collaborative use with DSA Toolbox

 **Limitations:**
-- Requires consistent, uninterrupted production decline
-- Not suitable for wells in early production phase
+- Not suitable for wells in early production phase (unless it is declining)
 - Requires sufficient historical data

 <br>